rohan-sircar/mcp-crawl4ai-rag-llama.cpp/README.md

 docker compose up -d
 ```
 open the supabase UI at http://localhost:8000 with default username:supabase and password:supabase
-copy the contents of src/crawled_pages.sql and paste into the SQL editor of the supabase project (and hit run, duh)
+copy the contents of crawled_pages.sql and paste into the SQL editor of the supabase project (and hit run, duh)

 ### venv setup (borrowed from original documentation)
 1. Install uv if you don't have it: